Skip to main content

 Control Blocks are composable.
 Apply as many as needed to a single Virtual API.

-A Recipe is the complete declarative configuration of a Virtual API — source, controls, delivery, and access rules combined.
+A Control Set is the complete declarative configuration of a Virtual API — source, controls, delivery, and access rules combined.

 Enrollment

 Enrollment is the process of connecting an existing data source to DataHarbor.
-Currently supports REST/JSON APIs; data lakes coming soon.
+DataHarbor currently supports REST APIs, including JSON, CSV, YAML, and Markdown payloads; data lakes are coming soon.

 Delivery